BrandonXue/com-py-ler/README.md

 ## Introduction
-A compiler for the Rat20SU language that creates p-code, and a Rat20SU virtual machine that recognizes said p-code.
+A compiler for the Rat20SU language that uses a table-driven DFA lexer and recursive descent parsing as the front end.
+The compiler creates p-code for a virtual machine (rat.py).

 ## Usage Information
 1. Python 3 is required to run this program.
-    - The official Tuffix distribution should come with Python 3.
+    - The official Tuffix (Tuffy the Titan's Linux) distribution should come with Python 3.
     - To check if you have Python 3, open your terminal emulator and follow the instructions for your OS.
         - Tuffix/Linux: python3 --version
         - Windows: py --version